Brochure PREVENT Chemistry to Mitigate Production Threats

 Prevent and inhibit issues such as scale, deposit formation, and corrosion.

 Biocides and nitrate injection for microbial corrosion prevention of oil and gas production and pipeline integrity

 Microbially induced corrosion caused by bacterial activity is estimated responsible for up to 40% of corrosion failures in oil and gas production.
-Schlumberger uses a four-step integrated approach to detect, mitigate, and prevent this activity.
+SLB uses a four-step integrated approach to detect, mitigate, and prevent this activity.

 Each oil and gas production or water injection system is unique, and understanding its chemistry, biology, and operational parameters is key.